gakalmar/Notes/02_Git_Process.md

-    git stash                               //move all changes into a temporary folder git stash clear                         //remove all stashed entries git stash list                          //list all stashed entries git stash pop stach@{index}             //restores changes to stashed data at the chosen index, and deletes stash data
+    git stash                               //move all changes into a temporary folder git stash clear                         //remove all stashed entries git stash list                          //list all stashed entries git stash pop stash@{index}             //restores changes to stashed data at the chosen index, and deletes stash data

-GIT INIT METHOD / Not recommended as the repo still needs to be created on GitHub
+GIT INIT METHOD / Not recommended as the repo still needs to be created on GitHub (Better to create the repo first on GitHub, and then clone it!)

     1 Create a folder on your PC, and open it in VS
     2 Open Terminal